sonnetjs/sonnet/packages/sonnet-store/README.md

-# sonnetjs/svg
+# sonnetjs/store

-sonnetjs/svg is a library for creating SVG elements using a simple and declarative API.
+sonnetjs/store is a simple and declarative state management library for JavaScript applications.

 ## Features

-- Create SVG elements using a simple and declarative API.
+- Simple and declarative API for managing state.
-- Set attributes and properties of SVG elements using chainable methods.
+- Supports multiple stores.
-- Add children to SVG elements using children method.
+- support watch for state changes.

 ## Usage